openware/open-finance/docs/10_trading-channels.md

 ## Introduction

 Trading channels are a specific implementation of state channels specifically designed for trading purposes.
 State channels are a technique for scaling blockchains by running most of the process off-chain and committing only the result to the blockchain.
 Every trading step is an off-chain transition from a state to an other, transitions are performed between the trader (client) and the broker (server).
 Each party sign each transition at every step.
-If both parties sign the final step, any of them can use this final state to withdraw the funds of the final balance.
+If both parties sign the final step, any of them can use this final state to withdraw the funds of final balances.

 ## Definitions

 **Vault**: smart-contract dedicated to a broker, it’s possible a broker has more than one vault per network, which implement [NitroAdjudicator](https://github.com/statechannels/statechannels/blob/master/packages/nitro-protocol/contracts/NitroAdjudicator.sol)

-**Channel**: is trading balance allocated from blockchain state, having a life-cycle of the backend session, likely expires after 30 min of inactivity (no new orders)
+**Channel**: contains trading balances allocated from a blockchain state, it has a life-cycle of the backend session, likely expires after 30 min of inactivity (no new orders).
 Opening a channel occurs after the funding stage (deposit fund to smart-contract), closing the channel, update available balance which can be withdrawn at the defunding stage.

 Channel-ID is likely mapped to Server side Session-ID

-**Adjudicator:** logic in smart-contract to validate a state transition, in our case transitions are balance chance having the following transition logic: If user initiate balance change, with mutually signed by user and broker (deposit, order, cancel)If broker initiate balance change, it’s only signed by broker and user can’t reject the transition, (ex: new trades) within range of possible operations, such as executing open order.
+**Adjudicator:** logic in smart-contract to validate a state transition, in our case transitions are balance change having the following transition logic: If user initiate balance change, with mutually signed by user and broker (deposit, order, cancel).
+If broker initiate balance change, it’s only signed by broker and user can’t reject the transition, (ex: new trades) within range of possible operations, such as executing open order.

 **State**:
 The minimal state is defined as available balance, locked balance.